core-coin/go-core/README.md

 Specifying the `--testnet` flag, however, will reconfigure your `gcore` instance a bit:

- * Instead of using the default data directory (`~/.ethereum` on Linux for example), `gcore` will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
+ * Instead of using the default data directory (`~/core` on Linux for example), `gcore` will nest itself one level deeper into a `testnet` subfolder (`~/core/testnet` on Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `gcore attach` will try to attach to a production node endpoint by default.
 E.g.
    `gcore attach <datadir>/testnet/gcore.ipc`.
 Windows users are not affected by this.
- * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main Core network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from